 What began as a hobby for a few holiday addicts has changed the whole travel industry today, so professional travel companies as well as individuals often have their own blogs too.
 Cruise aficionados might enjoy the Cruise118 blog, ski fans can try Much Better Adventures and there's a blog on cottage rental specialist site Sykes Cottages*, plus other general travel companies like Tucan Travel and Mr and Mrs Smith*.

-It's worth checking if your holiday company or tour operator such as Thomson or On the Beach, have their own blogs; many now do and give inspiration and ideas on the places they sell trips to.
+It's worth checking if your holiday company or tour operator such as TUI or On the Beach, have their own blogs; many now do and give inspiration and ideas on the places they sell trips to.
 If you're headed on one of their holidays they can be a great resource and an easy example of how to use travel blogs when planning your holiday.